What are the risk factors for malignant mesothelioma?

 Most experts have concluded that at this time we still don’t know if SV40 is responsible for some mesotheliomas.
 This important topic is still being researched.

 The risk of mesothelioma increases with age.
-It is rare in people under age 45.
+Mesothelioma can occur in young people (even children), but it is rare in people under age 45.
 About 2 out of 3 people with mesothelioma of the chest are 65 or older.